Afghanistan Crisis Appeal

 Afghanistan is in crisis.
 Millions of people are coping with decades of conflict and the health and socio-economic impacts of drought and the Covid-19 pandemic have seen the number of people in need dramatically increase.

 Concern has worked in Afghanistan for 23 years and is committed to continuing our work.
 Our focus is to work with the most vulnerable communities as the country goes through this extremely difficult period.
+We are also rolling out a major distribution of food, household goods, income supports, and education materials to help over 9,000 people in Afghanistan, ahead of the arrival of severe winter weather in the coming weeks.

 Even before the recent unprecedented change in context across the country, 18.4 million people were depending on humanitarian assistance.